writethedocs/www/docs/conf/portland/2018/sponsors/prospectus.rst

 - **Logistics**: The Job Fair will be Tuesday morning in Lola's Room.
 It will run from 9am-11:30pm.
 You can set up from 8:30am.

-- **Layout**: Every participant will have a six-foot table and two chairs reserved for them.
+- **Layout**: Every company participating in the Job Fair will have a six-foot table and two chairs reserved for them.
 We do not use booths during the Job Fair.
 Giveaways/flyers are welcome, but please make sure everthing fits on your alloted table.

 Note that the :ref:`coc` and :ref:`coc-sponsors` apply to the Job Fair as well as to the rest of the conference.